 Awesome news ... but I think that this will severely upset the antivirus industry.

 This entry was posted on Tuesday, September 13th, 2011 at 10:40 and is filed under Windows 8.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.